ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering publish account
 {: #publish-offering-to-account}

 Run the following command to publish a product from your private catalog to an account.
-After the product is published, users in the account that have access to the private catalog and its containing resource group can create an instance and start using it.
+After the product is published, users in the account that have access to the private catalog.
+Its containing resource group can create an instance and start to use it.

 ```bash
 ibmcloud catalog offering publish account [--catalog CATALOG][--offering OFFERING]